What is Omeclamox-Pak (Omeclamox-Pak)?

 Swallow each pill whole and do not crush, chew, break, or open it.

-Use Omeclamox-Pak for the full prescribed length of time, even if your symptoms quickly improve.
-Skipping doses can increase your risk of infection that is resistant to medication.
-This medicine will not treat a viral infection such as the flu or a common cold.
+Keep using this medicine even if your symptoms quickly improve.
+Skipping doses could make your infection resistant to medication.
+Omeclamox-Pak will not treat a viral infection (flu or a common cold).

 This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Omeclamox-Pak.

 Store at room temperature, away from moisture, heat, and light.